dominikwilkowski/dominikwilkowski/content/posts/learning-rust-by-building-the-old-terminal-game-beast-from-1984-part-4/index.md

 ```

 We use the [`matches`](https://doc.rust-lang.org/std/macro.matches.html) macro to allow both `Empty` and `Player`.
-Now when we run the game and aloow the beasts to catch the player we get this:
+Now when we run the game and allow the beasts to catch the player we get this:

 ```console
 cargo run